030722-VA-SRE/jazlyn-maxwell/week2-review.md

 ### Cloud / AWS Overview
 * How would you describe AWS?
 What is "the cloud" or "cloud computing" and why is it so popular now?

+    - Amazon Web Services (AWS) is a suite of online, cloud-based services utilizing Amazon's large network of data centers.
+    - *The cloud* refers to networks of servers accessed over the internet and the software and databases running on those off-site servers.
+Cloud computing leverages the economy of
+    scale: it is much cheaper for Amazon staff to manage and upgrade a bunch of servers located in one data center accessed by many different users than it is for every user to have their own on-site servers.
+Users can also pay for what they use, with an adaptable, auto-scaling service.
+The services offered on the cloud are also durable, as there are many available servers in case one goes down.

 * Define Infrastructure, Platform, and Software as a Service

+    - IaaS is infrastructure as a service.
+Users can access a company's infrastructure, but must provide their own applications, data, runtime environments, middleware, and operating systems.
+    - PaaS is platform as a service.
+Users are able to access a platform, operating system and runtime environments included.
+Users still need to provided their own applications and data, however.
+    - SaaS is software as a service.
+Users are able to use software.
+Users know *what* the software does but not *how* it does it.

 * What's the difference between a Region and an Availability Zone (AZ)?

+    - A region is a group of AWS zones available online.
+    - An AZ is a data center containing infrastructure.

 * How are you charged for using AWS services?
 Does it vary by service?

+    - Services are pay-as-you-go.
+The pricing structure is different depending on the service.

 * Different ways to interact with AWS services?

+    - AWS provdes command line tools, APIs, SDKs, as well as the AWS console web-based GUI (on the AWS website).

 ### EC2

 * What are the configuration options for EC2?

+    - An Amazon Machine Image (AMI), instance types, and security groups can all be configured.

 * What are the different EC2 instance sizes/types?

+    - EC2 has many different instance sizes and types, with various amounts of computing power and memory.
+Instances are optimized for different purposes, such as Compute Optimzed, Memory Optimized, Accelerated Computing, and Storage Optimized.

 * Once you create an EC2, how to connect to it?

+    - SSH into an EC2 after creating it.
+During instance creation, you will download an rsa file.
+Open a command prompt in the same location as that file.
+Then, run the ssh -i command using the file and the addresss of the EC2.

 * What are Security Groups?
 When defining a rule for a security group, what 3 things do you need to specify?

+    - A security group allows you to control incoming and outgoing traffic based on the Ip addresses, protocolas, and port numbers.
+    - A type, source IP address, and protocol/port range need to be specified when defining security group rules.

 * What's the difference between scalability, elasticity, and resiliency?

+    - Scalability is the ability to address the increase in workload by adding resources to the working environment.
+    - Elasticity is the ability to automatically scale services up or down to meet needs.
+    - Resiliency is the ability of a system to recover in the case of failure.
+Redunadant
+    resources are leveraged to ensure that sytems remain online, even in the case of a failure.

 * Ways of paying for EC2?

+    - On-Demand, pay by the second
+    - Savings Plan, commit to a consistent amount of usage for a period of 1-3 years
+    - Reserved Instances, commit to a specific instance configuration for a term of 1-3 years
+    - Spot Instances, request unused EC2 instances

 ### RDS

 * What's an RDS?

+    - An RDS is a Relational Database Service.
+It provides a managed instance of a relational database management service.

 * Which vendors are supported?

+    - Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle, MS SQL Server

 # UNIX/LINUX